krieselreihe/litr/README.md

 ## Development

-Find more information about how to contribute in the [contribution guide](CONTRIBUTING.md).
+Find more information about how to contribute in the [contribution guide](CONTRIBUTING.md), also have a look at the [code of conduct](CODE_OF_CONDUCT.md) while you're at it.

 ## License